ismail-sk/CS50flow/README.md

 I thought to develop this application like this ideas:
 Functionality development:
 - [x] Basic level program (only weeks can being redirect in weeks window)
+- [x] Redirect directly links to non-compete labs and pset in a week window.
 - [ ] Add A button for jumping to the need be first complete
-- [ ] Redirect directly links to non-compete labs and pset in a week window.
-- [ ] functions that storing student's notes or cloud links within the weeks or like things
+- [ ] (Maybe) functions that storing student's notes or cloud links within the weeks or like things